 Established in 1987 and renamed in 1991 in honor or Dr. Harvey Levenson who founded the TAGA Student Chapter program (in 1985), the Harvey Levenson Undergraduate Student Paper Award is presented to the undergraduate student author of the best student research paper.
-Winners of this award are given the opportunity to present their paper at the following year’s Annual Technical Conference (where they will receive complimentary registration to recognize their achievement).
+Winners of this award are given the opportunity to present their paper at the following year’s Annual Technical Conference.

 The purpose of the Harvey Levenson/TAGA Undergraduate Student Paper competition is to encourage and promote scientific research and scholarship in graphic arts to all active undergraduate student members of TAGA.

 - Papers submitted should be focused on graphic arts technical research that took place during the current or previous academic year.
 Previously published papers will not be accepted.